rust-lang/project-safe-transmute/rfcs/0000-safe-transmute.md

 We acknowledge that it is unusual for a `derive` macro to not create an item of the same name, but this weirdness is outweighed by the weirdness of the alternative: providing a trait for which there is almost no good use.

 ## Extension: Layout Property Traits
 Given `TransmuteFrom` and `TransmuteInto`, we can construct bounds that check certain properties of a type by checking if its convertible to another, contrived type.
-These gadgets are useful (see [`Vec` casting](#todo) for an example), and their usefulness could justify adding them to `libcore`—perhaps in the `mem` module.
+These gadgets are useful (see [`Vec` casting][ext-vec-casting] for an example), and their usefulness could justify adding them to `libcore`—perhaps in the `mem` module.

 ### Querying Alignment
 The type `[T; 0]` shares the alignment requirements of `T`, but no other layout properties.
 A type `&[T; 0]` will only be transmutable to `&[U; 0]`, if the minimum alignment of `T` is greater than that of `U`.
 We exploit this to define a trait that is implemented for `Self` if its alignment is less-than-or-equal to that of `Rhs`: